Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure

 \section{Discussion}

 First we discuss possible absorption mechanisms responsible for the photoconductive response.
-Figure~\ref{Fig:7} shows the band structure calculated using the eight-band $\bm k\cdot \bm p$ Kane Hamiltonian, which directly takes into account the interactions between $\Gamma_6$, $\Gamma_8$, and $\Gamma_7$ bands (neglecting the contribution due to the bulk inversion asymmetry).
+Figure~\ref{Fig_k-p_calculations} shows the band structure calculated using the eight-band $\bm k\cdot \bm p$ Kane Hamiltonian, which directly takes into account the interactions between $\Gamma_6$, $\Gamma_8$, and $\Gamma_7$ bands (neglecting the contribution due to the bulk inversion asymmetry).
 Details of the explicit form of the Hamiltonian and pressure dependent band-structure parameters are provided in Ref.~\cite{Krishtopenko2016}.
-Figure~\ref{Fig:7}(c) demonstrates that in sample \#S2 the energy gap $\varepsilon_g$ exceeds the used photon energy even at atmospheric pressure and increases significantly when the hydrostatic pressure is applied.
+Figure~\ref{Fig_k-p_calculations}(c) demonstrates that in sample \#S2 the energy gap $\varepsilon_g$ exceeds the used photon energy even at atmospheric pressure and increases significantly when the hydrostatic pressure is applied.
 Thus, the absorption is possible solely due to indirect Drude-like optical transitions.
 Drude absorption is also dominates in sample \#S1 characterized by the zero energy gap.
 This is not surprising because at room temperature, the Fermi energy is several times higher than the photon energies used in our experiments, see below, and therefore, the interband absorption is negligible.

 The Drude absorption of the radiation results in the heating of the electron gas, which changes the conductivity of the sample and leads to the photoconductive response.
-In the considered experiments the free carrier concentration is high enough and the electron-electron collision time is much shorter than the energy relaxation time $\tau_\varepsilon$.
-Therefore, due to electron-electron scattering, the electron subsystem establishes a temperature $T_e$ that is different from the lattice temperature $T_0$.
+At room temperature, the average electron energy varies from 50-100~meV for sample \#S1 and 20 to 70~meV for sample \#S2.
+This means that the electron gas is non-degenerate and the electron-electron collision time is much shorter than the energy relaxation time caused by the electron-phonon interaction.
+Consequently, due to electron-electron scattering, the electron subsystem establishes an equilibrium energy distribution with a temperature $T_e$ that differs from the lattice temperature $T_0$.
 Under terahertz excitation and conditions above, the electron temperature can be found from the balance equation

 where $N$ is the free carrier concentration, ${K(\omega)=N \mathcal S(\omega)}$ is the absorption coefficient, and $\mathcal S(\omega)$ the absorption cross section, which for $\omega\tau_p \gg 1$ is given by